 I need information about...

-Eating a healthy diet when you are traveling can be difficult.
-It is important to plan ahead.
+Eating healthy when you are traveling can be tough.
+It is helpful to plan ahead.
 Below are strategies to help you.

 Order healthy breakfast foods individually (a la carte).
-This will help you avoid the temptations at the breakfast buffet.
+This will help you avoid the temptations of a buffet style meal.

 Have breakfast in your room.
 Bring fresh fruit and mini-boxes of cereal.
 You can keep a small container of low-fat or skim milk cool in the ice bucket overnight.